-She spent years working with people who have experienced psychosis, including voice-hearing, and a pivotal lesson she learned is that the only power the voices have is the power the voice-hearer gives them.
-This principle applies to all of us, our internal chatter of self-beliefs, automatic thoughts and ruminations are really just a sequence of words in our minds.
+She spent years working with people who have experienced psychosis, including voice-hearing.
+A pivotal lesson she learned is that the only power the voices have is the power the voice-hearer gives them.
+This principle applies to all of us, our internal chatter of self-beliefs, automatic thoughts and rumination are really just a sequence of words in our minds.
 Mental freedom comes when we get to choose which ones we want to indulge.

-Ayanthi’s style of therapy embodies the humanistic, client-centred approach where you are invited to take part in an authentic exploration of your own unique experiences, allowing her to guide you through challenges and growth.
-She enjoys the collaborative process of working with people to find solutions to problems through skill-building and goal-setting.
-She also has a fondness for Acceptance and Commitment Therapy and its emphasis on aligning values with actions in order to create a more fulfilling and rich life.
+She is a Registered Psychologist who enjoys the collaborative process of working with people to find solutions to problems.
+This is done through skill-building and goal-setting.
+Ayanthi also has a fondness for Acceptance and Commitment Therapy (ACT) and its emphasis on aligning values with actions in order to create a more fulfilling life.

-Ayanthi’s quick tip for smashing depression
+Registered Psychologist Ayanthi’s quick tip for smashing depression

-Depression zaps our motivation and makes us feel overwhelmed and unable to commit to tasks, but change cannot come about through inaction.
+“Depression zaps our motivation and makes us feel overwhelmed and unable to commit to tasks, but change cannot come about through inaction.
 One way to overcome this is by breaking down a task (cleaning the bedroom) into realistically achievable chunks (making the bed).
-We derive self-value from fulfilling our responsibilities and the sense of accomplishment we can get from this can reinforce continued action and openness to greater challenges.
+We derive self-value from fulfilling our responsibilities and the sense of accomplishment we can get from this can reinforce continued action and openness to greater challenges.”

 My therapy song…